 Your Closing Package

 The closing process is the final hurdle before the ownership of a home is officially transferred to you.
-To accommodate the process, you’ll be given a closing package of important documents that includes the note, the mortgage document, and the deed.
+To accommodate the process, you’ll be given a closing package of important documents that include the note, the mortgage document, and the deed.

 In addition, you’ll often find other documents such as a Right to Rescission document which gives you a time frame to change your mind about the transaction, and a Real Estate Settlement Procedures Act document that informs you about your closing documents and your obligations to your mortgage.